Using the H5P Image Hotspot Question Tool

 1. Under Background image, click the green plus icon to choose the image that you will place hotspots on for this interactive.
 For example, this could be a model from your course content.

-3. Click the Hotspots tab to start placing hotspots on the image you've uploaded.
+2. Click the Hotspots tab to start placing hotspots on the image you have uploaded.

 4. In the Hotspots tab, enter your Task description.
 This will explain to the student what they need to do to answer the question, so make it a short, direct instruction.

 5. Click one of the buttons in the bar above the image to place a circular or square hotspot.
-Choose the shape that's going to cover the most area of the object in your image - for our example, we're going to use a circle.
+Choose the shape that is going to cover the most area of the object in your image - for our example, we're going to use a circle.

 6. A pop-up box will open for the details of this new hotspot.
 Tick the Correct tickbox if this hotspot is a correct answer (you can have as many correct answers as you like) or leave it unticked for an incorrect answer.